Enhancing Industrial Processes with Ethanol Solvent Recovery

 4. Drives Innovation

 Innovations in membrane-based solvent recovery equipment hold promise for enhancing separation efficiency and minimizing energy consumption.
-Unlike conventional methods like distillation and evaporation processes, which require substantial energy input, advanced membrane technologies are pressure-driven or operate at lower energy levels, further reducing the ecological footprint of solvent recovery processes.
+Unlike conventional methods like distillation and evaporation processes, which require substantial energy input, advanced membrane technologies are pressure-driven or operate at lower energy levels, further reducing the environmental footprint of solvent recovery processes.
 Moreover, these membranes can recover over 90% of spent solvents, achieving exceptionally high rates of solvent reclamation and reducing purchase and disposal costs.

 Say no to single-use solvents and reach out to us today.